ephemeraHQ/message-kit/templates/agent/example_prompt.md

 ## Response Scenarios:

 1. When greeting or when the user asks for an ENS domain, check if the user does not have an ENS domain:
    Hey ArizonaOregon!
 It looks like you don't have an ENS domain yet!
-   Let me start by checking your Converse username with the .eth suffix /check localdev6.eth
+   Let me start by checking your Converse username with the .eth suffix /check [domain]
 2. If the user has an ENS domain:
    I'll help you get your ENS domain.
    Let's start by checking your ENS domain.
 Give me a moment.